socnetv/app/docs/roadmaps/roadmap_ws3_architecture_performance.md

 for graphs with many disconnected components/isolates, where the QHash simply never stores an entry for unreachable pairs.
 A2.0 measures this on real data before the migration proceeds, rather than assuming the win.

-### #263 — Information/Eigenvector Centrality and Walks Total still block the GUI

-**Not started.** Direct continuation of #254, same fix pattern: `MainWindow::runGraphOperationAsync()` dispatches an operation onto `graphThread` via `QMetaObject::invokeMethod(..., Qt::QueuedConnection)`, already proven safe and mechanical across 28 entry points.

-These three were correctly out of #254's original scope — confirmed via grep that none of them call `Graph::graphDistancesGeodesic()`, so they never went through the code path #254 fixed:

-- **Information Centrality** (`slotAnalyzeCentralityInformation` → `Graph::writeCentralityInformation`)
-  — matrix inversion via LU decomposition.
-- **Eigenvector Centrality** (`slotAnalyzeCentralityEigenvector` → `Graph::writeCentralityEigenvector`)
-  — power iteration on the adjacency matrix.
-- **Walks Total** (`slotAnalyzeWalksTotal` → `Graph::writeMatrixWalks`) — sociomatrix powers up to N-1.

-All three already show their own "SLOW"/"VERY SLOW" warning dialogs before running, since they were known-blocking before #254 even existed.
-Wrapping them in `runGraphOperationAsync()` is expected to be a small, mechanical change — no new thread-safety concerns, since the façade-boundary GUI-thread guarantee (`Graph::runOnGuiThread()`) already covers any UI-touching side effects.

 ## M2 — Introduce `GraphModel`